What is binding?

 Packing is having an item in your pants or underwear which gives the impression of a penis bulge.
 Packing can be done in a variety of ways - from padded briefs to flaccid or semi-hard dildos.
 Packing is a way for trans men and gender-nonconforming people to feel more comfortable in their presentation.
 Packing is also used by others in the queer community for a variety of affirmative reasons.

 What is tucking?

 Tucking is when genitals are placed behind the legs so they cannot be seen from the front.
 This also gives a flat appearance from side on.
-Tucking is used by those with a penis who wish to reduce the appearance of their penis and testicles, and aids in the aesthetic desired when wearing skirts, dresses, and pants.
+Tucking is used by those with an "outie' who wish to reduce the appearance of their genitals, and aids in the aesthetic desired when wearing skirts, dresses, and pants.

 Does everyone pack, tuck or bind?

 Not everyone chooses to tuck, pack, or bind, and it is up to each individual to best realise their personal needs.
 Some people choose as they go, and for others it is a part of their daily routine.
 People do report the above as having a positive impact on their emotional wellbeing and reduction of dysphoria.